alexmorleyfinch/jsdi/docs/BASICS_OF_DI.md

 This is the true power of DI.
 Ultimate configuration of your entire application in one place.

+# Now everything is injected, and we have factories everywhere, what does my app look like?

-So how does this tie with our API?
-Well.
-Continuing with the above example, we now have a global `myClassFactory` that we wanna use every time we wanna instanciate a new MyClass.
+Well, continuing with the above example we now have a global `myClassFactory` that we wanna use every time we wanna instanciate a new MyClass.

 So we basically have some global state.
 We could do:

 ```js
 // here are all our classes